Rongbin99/2048/README.md

 - [ ] Make it Genshin themed???
 - [ ] Write this MD
 - [ ] Add sliding animations for smoothness
+- [ ] make so that only spawns a new 2 when there's board movement